[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 2.セキュリティグループ.png

-Creating a VPC endpoint
+Creating a VPC Endpoint

-Let's create the VPC endpoint.
+We will create a VPC endpoint.

 3.VPCエンドポイントの作成.png

-Creation completed in a few minutes.
+Creation was completed in a few minutes.

 4.VPCエンドポイント作成完了.png

-Let's try name resolution for each DNS name.
+Let's try to resolve each DNS name.

 $ dig vpce-09052e1d54acb0298-1930h81z.syslog-logs.us-east-1.vpce.amazonaws.com